NEU-DSG/tapas-docs/dev-docs/eXist_API.md

 # tapas-xq API

-## Derive all production files from TEI document
+## Derive all production files from a TEI document

-`curl -F "requests=@REQ" -F "files=@DOC" http://localhost:8868/exist/apps/tapas-xq/derive-all`
+`curl -F "request=@REQ" -F "file=@DOC" http://localhost:8868/exist/apps/tapas-xq/derive-all`

 Method: POST

 Content-type: multipart/*

 Requires:
-* an XML-encoded list (see example below) of IDs and app-level metadata associated with each file in
+* an XML-encoded list (see example below) of IDs and app-level metadata associated with
-* a ZIP-compressed package of TEI documents.
+* an XML-encoded TEI document.

+Returns:
-Returns: a ZIP-compressed package containing the requested production files.
-Each original TEI document will result in
+* a ZIP-compressed package containing the requested production files.
+Each original TEI document will result in:
+  * mods.xml
+  * _teibp_
+    * FILENAME.xhtml
+  * _tapas_generic_
+    * FILENAME.xhtml

+Stores:
+* a copy of the original TEI file,
-* a MODS record and
+* the new MODS file, and
-* some number N of HTML files for use in the reading interface.
+* a new XML file containing document-level permissions.

 ### XML elements in the list of production requests
 <table>